Monographs

 The 19 studies brought together in this book present an overview of current issues involving Indigenous placenames across the whole of Australia, drawing on the disciplines of geography, linguistics, history, and anthropology.
 They include meticulous studies of historical records, and perspectives stemming from contemporary Indigenous communities.
 The book includes a wealth of documentary information on some 400 specific placenames, including those of Sydney Harbour, the Blue Mountains, Canberra, western Victoria, the Lake Eyre district, the Victoria River District, and southwestern Cape York Peninsula.
 The book is available from ANU Press: print - $48, download - free.

-Recent articles
+Selected articles

 Joshua Nash 'Is toponymy necessary?'
 Studies in Language vol 39, no 1 (2015), 229-234.